BenchmarksTerminal-Bench 2.0

 What did not change

 No fine-tuning.
 No extra tools.
 No tricks.
-The 25-point improvement comes from the rules alone.
+The observed improvement comes from rules alone.
+However, the model version confound (Opus 4.7 vs 4.6 for the vanilla baseline) has not yet been resolved.

 III · III · The Six Rules

-The 230 lines of rules used in the benchmark run.
-Testing showed most of the improvement came from rules 1, 3, and 4.
+The 230 lines of governance rules used in the benchmark run.
+Early testing suggests rules 1, 3, and 4 carry most of the improvement, though this has not been isolated at full scale.

 I.